Digital Rhetoric

 - Distinguish between live presentation (synchronous) and archived presentation (asynchronous)

 In many presentations you will combine synchronous with asynchronous, as the results of your live presentation in person; slides, notes or a recording (audio/visual) will be distributed online.
 Intellectual property should be considered in all presentations, but if the presentation is to be stored online, it is vital.
-How do you want recordings of your presentation, or anything you present in digital form to be distributed? there are many ways; blog, YouTube, Slideshare, Twitter, podcast, Scribd to name but a few channels.
+How do you want recordings of your presentation, or anything you present in digital form to be distributed? there are many ways; blog, YouTube, Slideshare, Twitter, podcast, Scribd to name but a few channels.- Combine your physical presence with the dynamism and velocity of the materials you present.

 Digital media relies on feedback and how it captures change using digital programming, and responding to inputs from users, either as physical interaction or coded commands.
 When using digital media for presentations you should consider yourself, your body and cognitive assets part of the programming environment.
 Share the space with the media.
-Act in it and present the material according to how you want it to change and develop.
+Act in it and present the material according to how you want it to change and develop.- Control and lack of control in the presentation should be considered consciously.

 The famous example of a certain well known social media researcher who spoke at a large and prestigious gathering with a Twitter feed behind her.
 The presenter was unaware that unkind things were being posted on the Twitter feed as she spoke.
 Laughter and a distracted audience followed: